 Google is offering a revolutionary service in the field of news and media security.
-Project Shield is the company’s new initiative and a free service that uses Google technology to protect news sites and free expression from DDoS attacks on the web.
+Project Shield is the company’s new initiative and free service that uses Google technology to protect news sites and free expression from DDoS attacks on the web.

 Google Project Shield